spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vm-dashboard-profile.md

 # Validation

-COME BACK TO THIS
+You can validate the profile is created by navigating to **Profiles** from the left **Main Menu**.
+The newly created profile will be listed.

 # Next Steps

-Now apply the profile to your MAAS cluster.
+You can now apply the profile to your MAAS cluster.